Back to blog

 Your product might serve marketing teams, sales teams, and ops teams.
 But your outbound campaign should target one persona at a time.
 Each persona has different pain points, different language, and different buying triggers.
 A message that resonates with a VP of Marketing will fall flat with a VP of Sales, even if they both use your product.

 Run separate campaigns for each persona.
-It takes more setup time but generates dramatically better results.
-We typically see a 2 to 3x improvement in reply rates when companies move from multi-persona to single-persona campaigns.
+It takes more setup time but produces dramatically better results.
+We consistently see a marked jump in reply rates when companies move from multi-persona to single-persona campaigns.

 Writing essays instead of emails

-Your first cold email should be 80 to 120 words.
-Not 300.
-Not 500.
-Definitely not 800.
-SaaS buyers scan emails in 8 to 11 seconds, according to a Litmus study on email engagement.
+Your first cold email should be short, well under 150 words.
+SaaS buyers give a cold email only a few seconds of attention.
+Litmus email engagement research puts the average time spent reading an email at around nine seconds.
 If your core message is not visible without scrolling, it will not get read.

 The structure is simple: one sentence naming the problem, one sentence with a relevant proof point, one sentence with a low-friction ask.
 That is it.
 Save the product details for the demo.